 An upside-down U-shaped road runs from Salak Phet on the southeast coast, up past the sleepy eastern shore and the two main ferry piers in the north, then down the length of the developed west coast all the way to Ao Bang Bao in the southwest, where boats can be caught for Ko Maak, Ko Kut and other islands.

-There is no road connecting Ao Bang Bao directly to Salak Phet; motorbiking from one end to the other takes between two and three hours without stopping.
-A partial connector road was built several years ago but the project was abandoned before it could complete the loop.
+There is no road connecting Ao Bang Bao directly to Salak Phet, though you can connect these two southern bays by a fairly challenging kayak ride.
+Motorbiking from one to the other takes between two and three hours and entails covering the entirety of Ko Chang’s main road.
+A partial southern connector road was built several years ago but the project was abandoned before completing the loop.

-Use extreme caution when motorbiking or driving on Ko Chang, particularly on the steep and treacherous switchback roads that connect Khlong Son to Haad Sai Khao, Kai Bae to Lonely Beach, and Salak Khok to Long Beach.
+Use extreme caution when motorbiking or driving on Ko Chang, particularly on the steep switchback roads that connect Khlong Son to Haad Sai Khao, Kai Bae to Lonely Beach, and Salak Khok to Long Beach.
 With numerous hairpin turns high on the cliffs there is little room for mistake.
 Even on straighter sections, minibuses and songthaews often barrel down hills at breakneck speeds.
+This is not a good place to try a motor scooter for the first time.

 ATMs and currency exchange booths are scattered throughout all of the island's major centres, with full-on bank branches found in Haad Sai Khao.
 A quality international medical clinic run by Bangkok Hospital is located between Haad Sai Khao and Khlong Prao.
 They charge a minimum of 4,000 baht even for something minor, though your travel insurance should cover this.
 If you're dumb enough to travel without insurance, the Koh Chang Hospital in Dan Mai on the east coast will be cheaper, and a smaller, less expensive medical clinic is also located in Khlong Prao.
 The island's central police station is found in Dan Mai, with tourist police boxes scattered around the west coast.